quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 This document describes concrete qlog event definitions and their metadata for QUIC and HTTP/3-related events.
-These events can then be embedded in the higher level schema defined in draft-marx-quic-logging-main-schema-latest.
+These events can then be embedded in the higher level schema defined in [QLOG-MAIN].

 --- middle